must479/Zoranode/README.md

 ### Usage

 1. Download the network you want to run by using `download-config.py`.
 You will need to know the slug of the network.
 You can find this in the Conduit console.
 For example: `./download-config.py zora-goerli-4luacg0wxi`.
+Note: The external nodes feature must be enabled on the network for this to work.

 2. Select the network you want to run (it should exist in the `networks` folder) and set `CONDUIT_NETWORK` env variable.
 Example: